Questions Asked and Answered

 A. I watched this movie again recently and realized that the ones I really cared about when I was a teenager were Janeane Garofalo and Steve Zahn’s characters.
 So - the too-loud, zany, “chubby” best friend with crazy style and the gay guy.
 And I feel like Fans is my way of reclaiming those characters and giving protagonist status to the people that I care about and relate to.

 Q. What’s it like co-hosting The Kate & Vin Scelsa Podcast with your father, free-form radio DJ Vin Scelsa?

 A. It’s a lot of fun!
-We started this summer when Dad retired from doing radio after almost fifty years.
+We started in 2016 when Dad retired from doing radio after almost fifty years.
 He has all of these great stories and recordings from that half a century - interviews that he’s done with everyone from Joey Ramone to Lou Reed to Allen Ginsberg.
 And his career represents this critical cultural moment in radio and music and the history of New York that I personally find really fascinating.
 So I’m mostly doing it because I want to hear these stories and recordings, and it’s just a lovely bonus that podcast technology makes it so easy to share that with other people.
 You can find The Kate and Vin Scelsa Podcast on iTunes and Soundcloud.